Underground operations at Rosia Montana ceased in 1985, but open pit mining continued until 2006, leaving an obvious effect on the mountain landscape.

 Click here to see an illustration of the intended process at Rosia Montana.

 Once the Environmental Impact Assessment (EIA) for the Project is recommended and the Environmental Permit is approved and issued by the Romanian Government, Gabriel considers that, in the absence of any extraordinary events, it would take approximately one year to:

 - Complete the majority of outstanding surface rights acquisitions;

 - Receive the majority of other permits and approvals, including initial construction permits; and

 - Produced to fully finance construction of a mine at Rosia Montana.

-Once construction of the mine begins, it is expected to take approximatly 30 months to complete.
-Ultimately, the Romanian Government determines the timing of issuance of the Environmental Permit and all other permits and approvals required for the Project, subject to the Romanian courts dealing with litigation from NGOs and any other parties in a timely manner.
+Once construction of the mine begins, it is expected to take approximately 30 months to complete.
+Ultimately, the Romanian Government determines the timing of issuance of the Environmental Permit and all other permits and approvals required for the Project.
+This is also subject to the Romanian courts dealing with any litigation from NGOs or other parties in a timely manner.

 The Company's key objectives in the short term include:

 - Continuing with public relations efforts across all media to increase Romanian public and Government education and support for the Project;

 - Obtaining approval of the EP and all other required permits that allow construction activities to commence; and